 When Should you Supplement your Flock with Electrolytes?

 In the heat of summer there’s warning signs when chickens are suffering from heat distress.
 Once you recognize these signs, consider them as reason to add electrolytes.
-Electrolytes are available in feed stores who carry retail poultry products.
+Electrolytes are available in feed stores who carry retail poultry products, even Amazon will have it.
 You’ll find easy to follow instruction on the back label informing you how much to put in their drinking water.
 Simple!

 Warning Signs Heat Distress